 Sky Q full review

-Sky Q is the latest type of set-top box from Sky that offers technical improvements on the existing Sky+ boxes, plus streaming and other home and offline benefits.
+In short, Sky Q is the latest type of set-top box from Sky that offers technical improvements on the existing Sky+ boxes, plus streaming and other home and offline benefits.
 In fact, with its new user interface, built-in apps and accessories it’s really a whole new premium TV platform rather than just a new shiny box.
-Here's our Sky Q review including the Sky Q 1TB and 2TB models, Sky Q Mini and more.
-Order direct from Sky.

-Sky recognises that people now want to watch not just multi-room TV but to share recordings round the house too.
-It allows you to pause a programme (live, recording or downloaded box set) in one room, and continue watching it in another – bedroom-based TVs look the big winner here.
-Sky calls this “fluid viewing”.
+Sky knows that people want to watch not just multi-room TV but to share recordings round the house too.
+Q allows you to pause a programme (live, recording or downloaded box set) in one room, and continue watching it in another – Sky calls it “fluid viewing”.

-This term also encompasses synching recordings to your iPad or Android tablet – but not smartphones yet – so you can watch your favourite shows wherever you go via the Sky Q app (even offline).
+This term also encompasses synching recordings to your iPad or Android tablet so you can watch your favourite shows wherever you go via the Sky Q app (even offline).

 If you haven't got Sky Q yet, then it's now available from just £22 per month.That's less than half the previous price.

 Things get pretty complicated depending on what channels, box and extras you want.

 It's cheaper to get the 1TB box with a £20 installation but only the 2TB box (£75 installation) has features like recording more shows at once and the ability to watch Ultra HD content.
 So it's not just just the amount of storage you're choosing - see below for a more detailed comparison.